RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md

 **Description of Attributes Specific to the ORGANISATION Object**

-* **"organization:"** – This attribute specifies the ID of an **organization** object.
+* **"organisation:"** – This attribute specifies the ID of an **organisation** object.
 When creating an object, you must specify an "AUTO" ID by setting the value of the attribute to "AUTO-1" or "AUTO-1&lt;letterCombination&gt;", so the database will assign the ID automatically.
 The ID will always start with the string ‘ORG-‘.
-If deleted, it is not possible to recreate an **organization** object with the same ID.
+If deleted, it is not possible to recreate an **organisation** object with the same ID.
-* **“org-name:”** – This attribute specifies the name of the organization that this **organization** object represents in the RIPE Database.
+* **“org-name:”** – This attribute specifies the name of the organisation that this **organisation** object represents in the RIPE Database.
-* **“org-type:”** – This attribute specifies the type of the organization.
+* **“org-type:”** – This attribute specifies the type of the organisation.
 It takes one of the following fixed values.
-Uses can only create organization objects with the type ‘OTHER'.
+Uses can only create organisation objects with the type ‘OTHER'.
 The rest of the values can only be set by the RIPE NCC.
     * 'IANA' – Only used for Internet Assigned Numbers Authority
     * 'RIR' – Only used for the five Regional Internet Registries
     * 'NIR' – This is for National Internet Registries (there are no NIRs in the RIPE NCC service region, but it is used by APNIC)
     * 'LIR' – This represents all the Local Internet Registries (the RIPE NCC members)
     * 'WHITEPAGES' – A little-used historical idea for people who have a ‘significant' presence in the industry but who don't manage any resources in the RIPE Database.
-    * 'DIRECT_ASSIGNMENT' – Used for organizations who have a direct contract with RIPE NCC
+    * 'DIRECT_ASSIGNMENT' – Used for organisations who have a direct contract with RIPE NCC
-    * 'OTHER' – This represents all organizations that do not fit any of the above categories.
+    * 'OTHER' – This represents all organisations that do not fit any of the above categories.
 * **“descr:”** – A short description related to the object.
-* **“phone:”** – This is a phone number for the business contact represented by this **organization** object.
+* **“phone:”** – This is a phone number for the business contact represented by this **organisation** object.
 It specifies a telephone number in international shorthand.
 It must start with a '+' followed by the international country code, area code and number, optionally followed by an extension number.
-* **“fax-no:”** – This is a fax number for the business contact represented by this **organization** object.
+* **“fax-no:”** – This is a fax number for the business contact represented by this **organisation** object.
-* **“e-mail:”** – This is a business email address for the organization represented by this object.
+* **“e-mail:”** – This is a business email address for the organisation represented by this object.
 * **“geoloc:”** – The geolocation coordinates for the resource in decimal degrees notation.
 Format is latitude followed by longitude, separated by a space.
 Latitude ranges from [-90,+90] and longitude from [-180,+180].
 * **“language:”** – Identifies the language as a two-letter code from the ISO 639-1 language code list.
 * **“abuse-c:”** – This attribute references an abuse contact object.
 This can only be a **role** object that contains an "abuse-mailbox:" attribute.
 Making this reference will remove any query limits for that **role** object, which must only include business data (no personal information).
-* **“ref-nfy:”** – This attribute specifies an email address where a notification will be sent when a reference to an **organization** object is added or removed.
+* **“ref-nfy:”** – This attribute specifies an email address where a notification will be sent when a reference to an **organisation** object is added or removed.
 If there are multiple attributes, all specified email addresses will receive a direct email to that address.
 * **“mnt-ref:”** – This attribute references **mntner** objects that provide a set of authorisation tokens used for creating references to this **organisation** object in any other object.
 * **“address:”** – This is a full postal address for the business contact represented by this **organisation** object.